segmentio/segment-docs/src/engage/campaigns/email-campaigns.md

 ### Send an email to all users

 As you create your email campaign, you can set an email to send to all users regardless of their [subscription state](/docs/engage/user-subscriptions/#the-four-subscription-states).
-This may be useful, for example, when you need to send marketing transactional emails to a user who hasn't subscribed to your marketing emails.
+This may be useful, for example, when you need to send a marketing transactional email to a user who hasn't subscribed to your marketing emails.

 To send an email to all users: